← Back to Guides

 The inspection is not as daunting as it sounds.
 Environmental health officers are generally helpful and want to support small food businesses, not catch them out.
 They will look at three main areas:

-• Hygienic food handling — how food is prepared, cooked, stored, and transported.
+• Hygienic food handling: how food is prepared, cooked, stored, and transported.

-• Physical condition of your premises — cleanliness, layout, facilities (including handwashing), and storage.
+• Physical condition of your premises: cleanliness, layout, facilities (including handwashing), and storage.

-• Food safety management — whether you have documented procedures for keeping food safe.
+• Food safety management: whether you have documented procedures for keeping food safe.

 For a home kitchen, inspectors understand you are working in a domestic setting.
 They will assess whether your working practices are safe and hygienic, not whether you have a commercial kitchen.
+If you mention that you sell at craft fairs and markets, the inspector may also ask how you transport food safely to events and maintain temperature control on your stall.

 Top tip: have a basic food safety management system written down before the inspection.
 The FSA's "Safer Food, Better Business" pack is a free template designed for small businesses and is exactly what inspectors expect to see.